Hadto note

 This template assumes the capital stack described in the 2026-04-15 capital stack architecture memo: senior secured lending at the top, an optional Community Participation Layer in the middle, and operator common equity at the bottom where first loss sits and ordinary control stays.
 The charter should never create a hidden economic preference that jumps ahead of that stack.

 Use the following constitutional baseline for [Venture HoldCo LLC], which owns 100% of [Venture OpCo LLC].
+The template is written for the reader who needs to know who can decide, who must be protected, and what cannot be traded away after the business becomes valuable.

 Board Composition